 The Banaue Rice Terraces are amazing.
 There is an overnight bus option that you catch in Manila and they leave around 10pm, you then arrive in Banaue around 6am the following day.
 I assume the bus ride may be a bit longer than usual as there was extensive road construction when I was there.
 In Banaue you are completely safe.
 You have to understand in these very remote locations where almost all of the towns income is based on tourism there is nothing to worry about.
 You will see numerous tourists wandering around the town and they actually have a "tourist center" where you can pick what you want to do in town.
 The pricing is also regulated so you do not have to worry about negotiations for the trips which is nice.

 Hi Sue, I travelled to the Philippines (around Coron, Palawan) in January 2016 alone (21 yr old Female) and I had no troubles what so ever.
 Like you, I was worried about the airport and bullet planting scams as the media made it seem very bad however I went to 3 different terminals in Manila and it was fine.
 Just like anywhere I kept an eye on my hand luggage at all times like when it went through scanners etc. I felt completely safe in all the airports I went though in the Philippines and they were easy to navigate and if you weren't sure about something staff were willing to help.
 The people are beautiful and friendly, and there is not a threat of kidnapping where you will be travelling.
 Just like anywhere new, be respectful, keep your wits about you and don't be reckless with your belongings as petty crime can happen anywhere.
-Enjoy your trip, the Philippines is beautiful! over 2 years agoAnswered by Zoe via WorldNomads.com
+Enjoy your trip, the Philippines is beautiful! almost 3 years agoAnswered by Zoe via WorldNomads.com

 I was there March 2016.
 I went all over the place and felt very safe.